-For each of the major body systems, we maintain a list of medical conditions that are so severe they automatically mean that you are disabled.
-If your condition is not on the list, we have to decide if it is of equal severity to a medical condition that is on the list.
-If it is, we will find that you are disabled.
+For each of the major body systems, we maintain a list of medical conditions we consider severe enough to prevent a person from doing SGA.
+If your condition is not on the list, we must decide if it is as severe as a medical condition that is on the list.
+If it is, we will find that you have a qualifying disability.
 If it is not, we then go to Step 4.

-We have two initiatives designed to expedite our processing of new disability claims:
+We have 2 initiatives designed to expedite our processing of new disability claims:

 - Compassionate Allowances: Certain cases that usually qualify for disability can be allowed as soon as the diagnosis is confirmed.
 Examples include acute leukemia, Lou Gehrig’s disease (ALS), and pancreatic cancer.

 - Quick Disability Determinations: We use computer screening to identify cases with a high probability of allowance.